namratakolashetti/ContactApp/README.md

 node server.js
 ```

-3. Go to app folder "contacts-app".
+3. Go to app folder "contacts-web-app".
 Open terminal in same folder and hit the below command to install dependencies.
 ```
 npm install
 ```